 The foundation of Communication Theory is our ancestor’s ability to learn to communicate through symbolic sound.
 It’s why certain words elicit certain emotions in us.
 It’s why a red hexagon is a universal symbol to “STOP”.
 It’s why when someone screams “FIRE!”, panic erupts even before the flames do.

-It’s why marketers can spend hours on one word, determining if it sends the right message–the one that’ll flip the switch in the reader’s brain and inspire them to make a call.
+It’s why marketers can spend hours on one word in their marketing copy, determining if it sends the right message–the one that’ll flip the switch in the reader’s brain and inspire them to make a call.